Mediator's Response during COVID-19

 Visit the State of Michigan COVID-19 site for statewide information.

-For those living outside Berrien County or MI, please follow your local resources for Vaccine and COVID-19 information.
+For those living outside Berrien County or MI, please follow your local resources for Vaccine and COVID-19 information or click here to find a COVID-19 vaccine near you.

 Posted Feb 23, 2021